Air Fryer Stuffed Peppers are healthy, flavorful and easy to make. They are filled with a Cuban-style picadillo and make a great weeknight meal.

 Stuffed peppers are always a good idea and there are so many stuffing variations, you'll never get bored.
 This recipe uses the air fryer instead of the traditional oven method, making it perfect for when it's hot outside or you just don't feel like turning on the oven.

 I decided to stuff these peppers with a Cuban picadillo-style stuffing instead of the typical Southwest-style or Italian seasoning route.
 You are going to love these.
+If you are a fan of stuffed peppers, check out my Couscous Stuffed Peppers.

 You'll find full recipe quantities in the recipe card below, but here are a few key ingredient notes.